-

 The Church of Partisanship

 Patheos: Don’t Support This Bill, Oppose This Bill The worst thing that has happened with the church since the 60s but especially since the 80s (under Reagan) has been the politicization and partisanization of the church.
 Church cultures now exist where in a local church if you are not a Republican or a Democrat you don’t fit.
-Continue reading
+This is surrendering to Caesar what belongs to God alone.
+Now there is a bill underway, attached to the tax bill, that would permit churches or pastors or church leaders to identify with a political party and announce support for a political party and encourage church… Continue reading

 -